 Section 5.1, “Introduction” provided an overview of a Causal Cluster.
 In this section we will develop some deeper knowledge of how the cluster operates.
 By developing our understanding of how the cluster works we will be better equipped to design, deploy, and troubleshoot our production systems.

 Our in-depth tour will follow the lifecycle of a cluster.
 We will boot a Core cluster and pick up key architectural foundations as the cluster forms and transacts.
 We will then add in Read Replicas and show how they bootstrap join the cluster and then catchup and remain caught up with the Core Servers.
 We will then see how backup is used in live cluster environments before shutting down Read Replicas and Core Servers.

 The discovery protocol is the first step in forming a Causal Cluster.
-It takes in some hints about existing Core cluster servers and using these hints to initiate a network join protocol.
+It takes in some information about existing Core cluster servers, and uses this to initiate a network join protocol.

-On consuming the hints the server will try to handshake with the other listed servers.
+When consuming this information, the server will try to handshake with the other listed servers.

 Raft is a distributed algorithm for maintaining a consistent log across multiple shared-nothing servers designed by Diego Ongaro for his 2014 Ph.D. thesis.
 See the Raft thesis for details.

 Raft handles cluster membership by making it a normal part of keeping a distributed log in sync.
 Joining a cluster involves the insertion of a cluster membership entry into the Raft log which is then reliably replicated around the existing cluster.
 Once that entry is applied to enough members of the Raft consensus group (those machines running the specific instance of the algorithm), they update their view of the cluster to include the new server.
 Thus membership changes benefit from the same safety properties as other data transacted via Raft (see Section 5.2.4, “Transacting via the Raft protocol” for more information).